hakngrow/pundix/README.md

 - Mint, burn and lock functions will not have any access control to facilitate testing by the PundiX team
 - Only Ether can be send to a payable function, I implemented `sending tokens into this function` as a burn function accepting the address to burn from and amount of tokens to burn

 I used Remix's flatten extension to combine all dependencies into a single Solidity file.
 After which, I had to remove any duplicate license identifiers (i.e. `// SPDX-License-Identifier: MIT`).
 I also had to re-arrange the order which the inherited base contracts/interfaces were declared.
 The most 'parent' contracts/interfaces must be declared first, followed by the inheriting child contracts/interfaces.

+<br/><br/>
 ![Remix Flatten Extension](/images/readme1.jpg?raw=true)
+<br/><br/>

+After the single Solidity file is in order and can be compiled in Remix, I published the source code for verification by the PundiX team via [EtherScan](https://ropsten.etherscan.io/verifyContract).